poine/proj_emen/docs/index.md

 [code](https://github.com/poine/proj_emen/blob/main/src/proj_manen.py)

 This [first test](https://github.com/poine/proj_emen/blob/main/src/test_1.py) runs our computation on a set of harcoded examples and displays the results as shown on figure 1.
-It additionally measures that my oldish laptop is able to run this function at 10kHz.
+It additionally measures that my circa 2014 laptop is able to run this function at 10kHz.

 <figure class="cfigure">
   <img src="images/single_interception_examples.png" alt="Interception examples." width="640">